Hala Ayala: Career

+Virginia House of Delegates

 Ayala ran for the Virginia House of Delegates in the 2017 elections for the 51st district, which covers much of Prince William County.
 The district specifically stretches "from just northwest of Occoquan, in eastern Prince William, to Nokesville on the county's western border."
 District 51 was a key pickup target for Virginia Democrats because it was one of 17 House of Delegates districts that voted for Hillary Clinton in the preceding year's presidential election, but was held by a Republican state house delegate.
 In June 2017, Ayala won the Democratic nomination for the 51st district of the Virginia House of Delegates, defeating Ken Boddye in the primary election.
 In the general election, Ayala defeated four-term Republican incumbent Richard L. Anderson.
 Ayala and Elizabeth Guzman became the first Hispanic women elected to the House.
 The victories were part of a Democratic sweep in the 2017 Virginia elections, which saw major gains for the party.

+Lieutenant gubernatorial campaign

 In July 2020, Ayala announced her candidacy for Lieutenant Governor of Virginia in the 2021 election.
 In December 2020, she announced she would not seek reelection to her House of Delegates seat.
 In June 2021, Ayala became the Democratic nominee for Lieutenant Governor of Virginia.
 She lost the November election to Winsome Sears.

+Virginia State Senate election

+In March 2022, Ayala announced her candidacy for Virginia State Senate for the 33rd District.
+She lost the June 2023 primary election to Jennifer Carroll Foy.